 Eviction notice overview

 When most landlords ask “how much for an eviction notice?”, they’re usually thinking of the paper itself.
 And sure, serving the notice might only cost a few bucks.
-However, the real cost of an eviction goes way beyond that first step.
+However, the real cost of evicting a tenant goes way beyond that first step.

-An eviction notice alone may cost little, especially if you draft and deliver it yourself.
+An eviction notice alone may cost little, especially if you draft and deliver it yourself by following the proper lease agreement clauses.
 But if you want to ensure it's legally valid, expect some fees:

 • DIY Notice: $0